Top Anti-inflammatory Supplements For Horses

 3. Boswellia Serrata

-Boswellia, an herbal resin, is used globally to manage joint and muscle discomfort.
+Boswellia, an herbal extract from the resin of the Boswellia Serrata Tree, is used globally to manage joint and muscle discomfort.
 Boswellic acids, its active compounds, are believed to limit the enzymes behind swelling and pain.
 Many equine joint supplements include Boswellia because it’s gentle on the stomach and unlikely to cause side effects seen with some medications.

 I give Platinum Performace CJ, that has boswellia content included as part of the formula.
-It is a very recommended and highly reviewd product that my vet always asks me to give my showjumpers, specially the ones that are going to be jumping higher.
+It is a very recommended and highly reviewed product that my vet always asks me to give my showjumpers, specially the ones that are going to be competing frequently and high.

 Let me show you products that use Boswellia Serrata: